 You should consider being vaccinated against rabies if you're travelling to an area of the world where rabies is common and:

-- you plan to stay for a month or more, or there's unlikely to be quick access to appropriate medical care
+- you plan to stay for a month or more, or it's unlikely there will be quick access to appropriate medical care

 - you plan to do activities that could put you at increased risk of exposure to animals with rabies, such as running or cycling